What Is Zero-Based Budgeting — Explained Simply for Beginners

 Where the method came from

-The technique was developed in 1969 by Peter Pyhrr, a manager at Texas Instruments.
-Pyhrr was looking for a way to force every department to justify its budget from scratch each year, rather than starting from the previous year's number and adjusting incrementally.
-The result was a process where every line item began at zero and had to be defended before being funded.
+Pyhrr's technique was designed to force every department to justify its budget from scratch each year, rather than starting from the previous year's number and adjusting incrementally.
+Every line item began at zero and had to be defended before being funded.

-The U.S. federal government tried zero-based budgeting in the late 1970s under President Jimmy Carter, who had used the method as governor of Georgia.
+The U.S. federal government tried zero-based budgeting in the late 1970s under President Jimmy Carter, who'd used the method as governor of Georgia.
 Federal adoption proved difficult at the scale of an entire government, but the method left a lasting impact on how budgeting is taught.

 Personal finance educators adapted the corporate concept for household use in the following decades.
 Dave Ramsey is one of the most prominent modern advocates of zero-based budgeting for households, and the Ramsey Solutions team describes it as "the foundation of every financial decision."
 YNAB (You Need A Budget), one of the most popular budgeting apps, is also built around the zero-based principle.